thelabnyc/wagtail-spa-integration/README.md

 - Wagtail Redirect API
 - Preview button support (requires saving draft, unlike typical Wagtail)
+- Get page detail view by html_path (faster than find_view's redirect and more compatible with non-browser platforms)
+- Exclude pages by explicit site and/or page type
 - Supports multiple wagtail sites
+- Only adds features, does not break compatibility with Wagtail V2 Pages Endpoint

 # Usage